haruse23/Sleeping-Dogs-DE-Blender-Addon/README.md

 # Sleeping-Dogs-DE-Blender-Addon
-My Importer and Exporter Plugin for Blender (Sleeping Dogs: Definitive Edition)
+My Importer and Exporter Plugin for Blender (Sleeping Dogs: Definitive Edition), download latest from Releases.

 `Exporter currently allows exporting Skinned Meshes only.
 Also might need more testing and modification in the future.
 And this whole add-on to be considered Work in Progress for now.`